 Stage of arboricultural inspection and supervision Compliance documentation and photos shall be included Prior to the demolition of any building or construction and prior to the commencement of any development work Project Arborist to hold pre construction site meeting with the principal contractor to discuss methods and importance of tree protection measures and resolve any issues in relation to feasibility of tree protection requirements that may arise.
 Project Arborist to mark all trees approved for removal under DA consent.
 The project arborist shall install or supervise the installation of tree protection fencing, trunk protection, ground protection and traffic height control beam.
 During any development work The project arborist shall supervise all demolition and excavation works within the Tree Protection Zones or specified distances of nominated trees listed in this consent.
-The project arborist shall supervise the demolition of the existing foreshore access stairs within the TPZ of trees listed for retention.
-Ensure tree sensitive methods are utilised and the condition of exposed roots shall be managed and documented.
-The project arborist shall supervise the installation of the new foreshore access stairs and decking foreshore access stairs within the TPZ of trees listed for retention.
-Ensure tree sensitive methods are utilised and the condition of exposed roots shall be managed and documented.
-The project arborist shall ensure pier holes within the Tree Protection Zones or specified distances of nominated trees listed in this consent are positioned to avoid the severance of and damage to roots greater than 50mm diameter.
+The project arborist shall supervise the demolition of the existing garage in close proximity to the crowns of Tree No.'s 6 & 7 to avoid damage to branches.
+The project arborist shall supervise excavation works for the proposed retaining wall, driveway and steps within 2m from Tree No.'s 9, 10, 11 & 12.
+The condition of exposed roots shall be managed and documented.
+The project arborist shall supervise excavation works for the proposed steps, footpath and stormwater within 2m from each tree of tree group No.G13.
+The condition of exposed roots shall be managed and documented.
+The condition of exposed roots shall be managed and documented.
+The project arborist shall supervise excavation works for the proposed retaining wall along the boundary line within 2m from each tree of tree group No.G14.
+The condition of exposed roots shall be managed and documented.

+The condition of exposed roots shall be managed and documented.
+The project arborist shall supervise excavation works for the installation of the proposed stormwater discharge line within 2m of Tree No.'s 1 and 2, documenting the condition of roots and soil.
 Project Arborist to approve relocation of tree protection for landscaping.
 All landscaping works within the TPZ of trees to be retained are to be undertaken in consultation with the project Arborist to minimise the impact to trees.
 Prior to any occupation or use of the building Ensure all trees conditioned to be planted as part of this consent have been planted in accordance with the details prescribed in this consent.
 Prior to the issue of a Final Occupation Certificate The project arborist shall supervise the dismantling of tree protection measures After all demolition, construction and landscaping works are complete the project Arborist shall assess that the subject trees have been retained in the same condition and vigour.
 If changes to condition are identified the project Arborist should provide recommendations for remediation.